01-edu/public/subjects/real-time-forum/README.md

 - A section to show who is online and able to talk to:
   - This section must be organized by the last message sent (just like discord), if the user is new and does not present messages you must organize it in alphabetic order.
   - The user must be able to send private messages to the users who are online
-  - This sections must be visible at all times, in every pages.
+  - This sections must be visible at all times.

 - A section that when clicked on the user that you want to send a message, reloads the past messages.
 Messages that where already sent:
   - For this you will have to be able to see the previous messages that you had with the user